 Jockey Agent - An individual that obtains rides for a jockey.

 Lock - A guaranteed win in the eyes of the person who made the wager.

 Longshot - A horse perceived to be unlikely to win.
 Pays out on high odds.

 Maiden - A horse who has not won a race.
-Also applied to non-winning rider.
+Also applied to the non-winning rider.

-Marathon - A race longer than 1 ¼ miles long.
+Marathon - A race longer than 1 ¼ mile long.